Emergent unitary designs for encoded qubits from coherent errors and syndrome measurements: Emergent logical unitary designs

 This ambiguity results in logical Pauli errors, which can induce a logical $1$-design for one decoder but not for another.
 Therefore, we study the formation of logical unitary ($k\geq2$)-designs separately from $1$-designs.
 While the former come from the intrinsic randomness of the projected ensemble, the latter are affected by the choice of decoder.

-In this work we use the minimum weight perfect matching (MWPM) decoder, which is a standard choice for the surface code~\cite{dennis_topological_2002,fowler_towards_2012}.
-In addition, to tease out the effect of the decoder choice from the intrinsic randomness in the projected ensemble and connect it to error correction, we consider two more choices: \begin{itemize} \item The optimal decoder~\cite{Venn2020error-correction}:
+To tease out the effect of the decoder choice from the intrinsic randomness in the projected ensemble and connect it to error correction, we first consider two extreme decoders---optimal decoder and random decoder.
+We then consider a practical decoder which is intermediate between the two: the minimum weight perfect matching (MWPM) decoder, which is a standard choice for the surface code~\cite{dennis_topological_2002,fowler_towards_2012}.
+In our application of the MWPM decoder we use no prior information about the noise model.
+The optimal decoder and random decoder are defined as follows: \begin{itemize} \item The optimal decoder~\cite{Venn2020error-correction},

 with

 where $U_{L,\v{s}}$ is the logical unitary obtained from any other decoder, for example MWPM.
 This choice is relevant to questions about error correction, but not about unitary designs.
 Indeed the projected ensemble constructed in this way cannot cover all of $U(2)$, for a trivial reason: the optimal decoder always returns unitaries that are closer to $I$ than to $X$, $Y$, or $Z$; such unitaries make up exactly one quarter of $U(2)$ (see sketch in Fig.~\ref{fig:main_idea}(b), top).
 This prevents the formation of 1-designs, and thus $k$-designs for any $k$. \item A random decoder,